Chukwuemeka Odumegwu Ojukwu University

 Chukwuemeka Odumegwu Ojukwu University formerly Anambra State University is a Nigerian tertiary institution located in Uli, a town in Anambra State.
 It has its permanent site in Igbariam in Anambra East local government area under the Anambra North Senatorial District.
-The campuses in Uli and Igbariam have libraries that provide e-resources and reference services to the students, staff and the members of the academic community.

 History

-The university was established by law No. 13 of 2000 by the Anambra State Government and has a two-campus structure.
+The university of Anambra state university 2025was established by law No. 13 of 2000 by the Anambra State Government and has a two-campus structure.
 The main campus of the university is located at Uli, in the former site of the Ekwenugo Okeke Polytechnic, formally called Anambra State Polytechnic.
 The second campus is located at Igbariam in the former site of the College of Agriculture.
 The law establishing the university phased out the State Polytechnic and the university inherited its assets and liabilities.